Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 By scanning a QR-code when entering the store customers will automatically receive their queueing number.
 They will be updated on current number, remaining queueing numbers and a message when it is their turn.

-The idea is, instead of printing out tickets when entering stores (for business useing this type of queing system) everything is online and on personal devices.
+The idea is, instead of printing out tickets when entering stores (for business using this type of queuing system) everything is online and on personal devices.
 This application is a sustainable way of thinking and can be used in any store that uses any sort of queuing system, using numbers.

 ![Ami Responsive](state/static/images/ami.png)